Information about English Language & English Literature.

-Our Key Stage Three curriculum is mapped to build on from the new, more demanding KS2 curriculum as well as develop the skills required for the new GCSE Assessment Objectives.
+Our Foundation Stage curriculum is mapped to build on from the new, more demanding KS2 curriculum as well as develop the skills required for the new GCSE Assessment Objectives.
 We aim to challenge, motivate and inspire our students by studying a range of themed units incorporating a range of quality fiction and non-fiction.
 We aim to build familiarity and confidence in relation to the key skills that are required for study at GCSE.
-Each unit at Key Stage Three is assessed through both a baseline and summative assessment.
+Each unit at Foundation Stage is assessed through both a baseline and summative assessment.
 This enables students to make good progress in relation to personalised targets.

-At Key Stage Three, students have a weekly timetabled lesson in the newly refurbished, purposeful and stimulating library.
+At Foundation Stage, students have a weekly timetabled lesson in the newly refurbished, purposeful and stimulating library.
 In these lessons students develop their vocabulary through direct instruction of ambitious vocabulary choices which are thematically linked to the unit of study.
 Students then complete independent reading in accordance with the Accelerated Reading programme, taking quizzes on the books to prove understanding and develop their skills of comprehension.

 Our high aspirations of all students allows them to thrive within the English Department and succeed as articulate members of our school community.

 All students from the current Y9 onwards will follow the AQA GCSE English Language (8700) and Literature syllabus (8702).
 Students have 8 lessons a fortnight to prepare for these examinations.
 AQA English Language and Literature GCSE is 100% external examination.
 Students will be graded on a numerical scale from 9-1.